 Meningioma treatment

 Meningioma treatment can include active monitoring, surgery, radiotherapy, chemotherapy, or a combination of these.
-But, the type of treatment depends on the grade of tumour, its size, where it is in the brain, and the symptoms of the person affected.
+The type of treatment depends on the grade of tumour, its size, where it is in the brain, and the symptoms of the person affected.

 On this page, we’ll cover: